vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 On the reset, we call `vkResetDescriptorPool` on every pool, and then move them to the `freePools` array for reuse.
 We also set the currentPool handle to null so that the allocation function tries to grab a pool on the next allocation.

-This simple allocator wont be the most optimal, but if you use it right by setting the proper size multipliers, it will be optimal.
+This simple allocator won't be the most optimal, but if you use it right by setting the proper size multipliers, it will be optimal.
 If you have common descriptor set shapes, it might be a good idea to have an allocator just for those descriptors.
 For example an allocator only for sets that hold textures.